vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS                         NAMES
 50ca68165532        tomcat:alpine       "catalina.sh run"   7 minutes ago       Up 5 minutes        192.168.78.159:80->8080/tcp   priceless_tesla
 ```

+## Create a Bridge Network with Non-Default Subnet Mask

+By default, user-defined bridge networks in VCHs have a subnet mask value of 16.
+The vSphere administrator can also configure a VCH with a different default subnet mask by using the [`--bridge-network-width`](../vic_vsphere_admin/bridge_network.md#bridge-width) option when they deploy the VCH.

+To override the default subnet mask, you can specify a new value by using the `docker network create --subnet` option.

+<pre>$ docker network create --subnet <i>value</i></pre>

 ## Deploy a Container with a Static IP Address <a id="staticip"></a>